ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_5-distributed_git/contributing/commit_guidelines_synopsis.md

 Base material
 -------------

-- do not submit any whitespace errors: to identify possible whitespace errors (trail spaces) in your sources files before staging your files
+- do not submit any whitespace errors;
+  to identify possible whitespace errors (trail spaces) in your sources files before staging your files:
   ```
   $ git diff --check --color
   ```